NicolaSpadari/giropizza/README.md

 <br>

 <p align="center">
-  A tiny project to random generate pizza toppings (in italian).
+  A tiny project to randomly generate pizza toppings (in italian).
   <br>
   No, ananas is not on the list.
 </p>